GU logo Advanced Data Analysis

 Parameter Estimation: Advanced Line and Curve Fitting

-Section 2: ppt file pdf file mp3 file
+Section 2: pdf file mp3 file

 • Least squares; linear and non-linear regression